-The “debate” ignited after Victoria Beckham posted an adorable photo to Instagram in honor of her daughter Harper’s birthday.
+The “debate” was ignited back in July 2016 after Victoria Beckham posted an adorable photo to Instagram in honor of her daughter Harper’s birthday.
 In it, she is seen kissing Harper on the lips in a pool, with the caption “kisses from mummy.”

 Many of Beckham’s followers weighed in to say it’s strange and even “disgusting” to kiss your children on the lips.
-As of now, the post has over 590K “likes” and nearly 8,000 comments debating whether kissing your children on the lips is appropriate or not.
+The post now has over 650K “likes” and over 12,000 comments debating whether kissing your children on the lips is appropriate or not.

 Here are just a few of her critics:

 “Un, just to let u know it’s nice but Ur not supposed to kiss Ur children on the lips…I’m not trying to be rude but it’s true” — @beah_bri

 “it’s gorgeous when your mom gives you kisses but not on your lips tho.
 I see that I’m not the only one who doesn’t get it…my mom gives me kisses but on my forehead which I find more valuable but it’s my right to find this disgusting.
 Have a lovely day.” — @I_2000_